GitEin11/mp3_synched_lrc_spotify_downloader/README.md

 make install
 ```

-add lines for your ~/.bashrc to be able to change terminal title thru cli, see attached "add to .bashrc" file
+add lines in your ~/.bashrc to be able to change terminal title thru cli, see attached "./add to .bashrc" file

 for setup spotify-cli from https://github.com/ledesmablt/spotify-cli
 You may also pass [your own Spotify application](https://developer.spotify.com/dashboard/applications)'s